Community Engagement Team

 Constable Shiraaz Hanif

-In addition to building relationships with Indigenous communities, Cst.
-Hanif provides training for Transit Police officers and direction for our department on Indigenous issues.
+In addition to building relationships with Indigenous communities, Constable Hanif provides training for Transit Police officers and direction for our department on Indigenous issues.

 Follow Cst.
 Shiraaz Hanif on Instagram